Mask Arts Company

 168 pages

-Jacques Lecoq is my teacher and this is his only book.
+Jacques Lecoq is my teacher and this book is important for everything it includes especially the mask section.
 It is not about Commedia dell'Arte, but does have a small section on Commedia dell'Arte.
-This book is important for everything else it includes especially the mask section.
-It is an important book for any theatre library just because it is the only work that the master teacher Jacque Lecoq wrote.
+It is an important book for any theatre library just because it is one of the few works that the master teacher Jacque Lecoq wrote.
 It is nothing like going to the school in Paris (which I still recommend as the top physical theatre school although there are some others in Europe that look interesting) or studying with excellent teachers trained at Ecole Jacques Lecoq.
 But it is the next best thing.
 The Moving Body is a very important book if you teach theatre.
+For a complete list of this writings and videos go to Ecole Jacques Lecoq website.

 Circus Techniques